Our culture and brand go hand in hand. After all, a business is what its people make it.

 They will often know whats wrong with something - but wont tell you unless you push them.

 In Japan to not give constructive criticism is a sign of disrespect - you are not giving the person an opportunity to grow.
 I love that.

 Apple also have a similar value called "fearless feedback".

 Be fearless when giving feedback

 Don't be scared to give feedback to help people improve.
 There are two sides to this as receiving feedback well is equally important.
 To make things more complex not all feedback is valid.
 Perhaps you are receiving feedback from someone who doesn't understand the full picture, this can be frustrating.
-Often testing things is artifical and so feedback can be skewed by an artifical lens (be aware decide whats valid).
+Often testing things is artificial and so feedback can be skewed by an artificial lens (be aware decide whats valid).
 Thanking people for feedback means you create a safe space where feedback arrives, next decide if you will take it on board.

 I'm OK, You're OK

 Some people take feedback as a direct attack on their ego, or value as a person.
 They hear it as "you're not ok".
 Don't be that guy.
 Don't be the guy that turns up to the music audition and storms out when his groove doesn't fit.
 Be the guy who doesn't take the feedback personally.
 Kung Fu teaching moment: "Be like water" - Thanks Sifu.
 As a feedback giver make sure the person receiving feedback knows you think they are ok.
 But also don't fear giving it - if they storm out the room or throw their proverbial toys out the pram, well... that's on them.
-It's pretty hard to give people real crritical feedback, so you should be thankful for it, then decide what bits to take on board.
+It's pretty hard to give people real critical feedback, so you should be thankful for it, then decide what bits to take on board.